Mishabuzov/JobBot/readme.md

 then put it inside `ser_structures` directory, which is in the root of the repository.
-4) Register your unique Telegram bot, then create `token.txt` in the root of the repository and put your inside it.
+4) Register your unique Telegram bot, then create `token.txt` in the root of the repository and put your token inside it.
 5) Run launching script in the Bash terminal ``. run_bot.sh``.
 That's all, after that you can find your bot in the Telegram and test it!